DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 As mentioned earlier, DreamHost have teamed up with BoldGrid to give you the option of adding some extra tools to your WordPress website.
 Through this integration and the setup and website builder wizard, you can choose a theme from BoldGrid from inside your WordPress dashboard and carry out some of the other tasks involved in setting up your site.
 You can also use the paid BoldGrid Website Builder for free to customize the design of your site.

 If you’re new to WordPress, then these startup wizards should help you to build your website and get it ready for launch.

 To save you a job, both hosts can automatically update the WordPress software and any plugins you’ve installed, with DreamHost also offering automatic theme updates via the Total Upkeep plugin.

 Although WordPress 5.5 includes automatic updates of the core software, plugins and themes, SiteGround and DreamHost have a few extra auto-update features you may find useful.

 If you use Total Upkeep, which is included with the DreamHost shared plans (and available separately), to manage your automatic updates, the plugin will create a backup of your site before performing any updates.
 SiteGround will also automatically back up your site before an update is installed.
 You can delay the installation of updates with both hosts as well, but with SiteGround you can’t prevent them from being installed.

 If Total Upkeep detects an error during the update, it will automatically restore the backup file.

 WordPress Caching and Optimization Tools

-The previously mentioned SiteGround caching and optimization plugin also includes features to help you manage your website and optimize its content for faster loading times.
+The previously mentioned SiteGround caching and optimization plugin also includes features to help you to manage your website and optimize its content for faster loading times.

 Both hosts also have lots of documentation on their websites to support your WordPress use.